 Depression in the United States

-Whether depression is a disorder or disease doesn’t matter.
+Some still debate that depression is a disorder or disease.
 The fact remains that depression is a debilitating condition that drastically affects the lives of millions of people all over the world.
-Depression is not just sadness, nor is it is symptom of weakness.
-It isn’t discriminatory against race, gender or ethnicity.
+It is a globally paralyzing factor contributing to deaths every year.

 Most importantly, depression is not a choice.